Nashtare/curve_experiments/README.md

 ---

-To print all the constants needed to define a PrimeField in Arkworks ecosystem:
+To print all the constants needed to define a PrimeField of given modulus in the Arkworks ecosystem:
 ```bash
 sage field_params.sage 3618502788666131213697322783095070105623107215331596699973092056135872020481
 ```